typst/codex/CONTRIBUTING.md

 	- The symbol is overlaid at the center of the base, e.g. `integral.dash`.
 	- The symbol surrounds the base, e.g. `plus.square`.
 - Notable exceptions to the previous convention:
-	- When `.eq` is used in the second sense (stacked below), it only adds a single line and not two.
-		For two lines below, `.equiv` is used.
+	- When `.eq` is used in the second sense (stacked below), it only adds a single line and not two, e.g. `lt.eq`.
+For two lines below, `.equiv` is used, e.g. `lt.equiv`.

 [^modifname]: Though a modifier can also just coincidentally be a symbol name, e.g. `.not`.